-This is the most popular beach in St. Barths, thanks to its convenient location and plethora of beachfront hotels, restaurants, and other activities.
-Like all of St. Barths' beaches it has white sand, and the calm waters make for good snorkeling.
-The Eden Rock resort, built on a rocky prominence, splits the beach in two.
-Lay back and watch the occasional plane take off and land at the island's nearby airport.
+Like all of St. Barths' beaches it has white sand, and its calm waters make for good snorkeling.
+However, St. Jean Beach is actually two separate beaches separated by Eden Rock, which is home to a resort of the same name and a place where you can lay back and watch the occasional plane take off and land at the nearby airport.

 04 of 07

 If you like to bodysurf or boogie-board, Flamand Beach is a great choice because of its rolling (but rarely hazardous) surf.
 It's also one of the largest beaches on St. Barths and offers plenty of shady palm trees and space to get away from the crowds.

 Additionally, Flamands is home to the Flamand Beach Hotel, Hotel Ile de France, and La Langouste restaurant (at the Hotel Baie des Anges), which are great spots for relaxation and entertainment within a short walk of the beach.Continue to 5 of 7 below.